Skip to content

 )

 The extent parameter turns the lumped port into a WirePort.
-S-parameters are extracted using JIT-DFT voltage/current integrals over the wire span.
-Wire ports are more accurate for feed structures that are several cells long.
+S-parameters are extracted using voltage/current integrals over the wire span.
+The current public support is strongest for probe-fed resonance workflows; broader absolute calibration remains under active validation.

 !!! warning extent must be aligned with the component direction.
 For component="ez", extent spans in the z-direction from position[2] to position[2] + extent.